|Manufacturer:||Consolidated Aircraft, Buffalo, NY|

 |Max Speed:||105 Mph|

 Developed by the Consolidated Aircraft Company of Buffalo New York in 1930, the PT-6A, a derivative of the Fleet Model Two, was produced as a primary training aircraft for the United States Army Air Corps.
-Conventional in its design, the open cockpit, fabric covered bi-plane was built around a fuselage frame of welded steel-tubes with duralumin ribbed wooden spar wings.
+Conventional in its design, the open cockpit, fabric covered biplane was built around a fuselage frame of welded steel-tubes with duralumin ribbed wooden spar wings.
 Although a number of Fleet Model Two variants were used by the United States Navy and foreign air forces only 10 production PT-6As were built for the Army Air Corps.
-PT-6A 30-385 is the oldest surviving aircraft known to have been assigned to March Field.
+PT-6A 30-385 is the oldest surviving aircraft in our collection, known to have been assigned to March Field.

 PT-6A 30-385 was purchased by March Field Air Museum in December 2000 and brought home to an honored place in our collection.